How We Rank Golf Courses

 Standards of conditioning and presentation are better than ever.
 The skill of our brilliant greenkeepers means that other than when extreme weather causes temporary hiccups, our courses have never played or looked better.

-This raises an important point – to maintain its ranking, each course actually has to improve.
-There is substantial work going on at several contender courses that is on our radar and will require a closer look next time as it reaches fruition.
+This raises an important point – simply to maintain its ranking, each course actually has to improve.
+There is also substantial, long-term work going on at several contender courses that is very much on our radar and will require a closer look next time as it reaches fruition.

 COURSES FOR EVERYONE